mountaindewritos/BPTranslateFiles/README.md

 ![Blast Protocol Mod](https://github.com/mountaindewritos/BPTranslateFiles/assets/66302821/45396439-4053-4aac-bd7c-8ddd3cacc3d6)

+**ANNOUNCEMENT**
-**Starting July 5 2024: Future releases might take longer, possibly weeks or months, as we focus on improving the quality of the translation and fixing the UI.**
+Starting July 5 2024: Future releases might take longer, possibly weeks or months, as we focus on improving the quality of the translation and fixing the UI.

-**The BP Translation Community and I have revived this project with a single goal: to translate the latest content into English without relying on external OCR tools that can hinder PC performance.
-Leveraging AI and machine learning, we've achieved rapid translation of over 100,000 lines of pure Japanese text.
-However, this approach has its drawbacks, leading to inconsistent words and phrasing.**

-**I've made the difficult decision to manually check and edit over 400,000 lines of code that includes the translated texts.
-This is a challenging task, especially given my limited resources and my doctor has advised me to avoid staying up late due to recent health issues.**
+# About Blast Protocol
+This fan-made translation mod is our gift to everyone eagerly awaiting the official global release and wanting to experience the Japanese version of the game.
+Initially it was started as a Fully Machine Translation Mod for faster development but turned into Semi Human / Machine Translation due to some inconsistencies that the Machine Learning produced.
+While some grammar and words are not entirely accurate, we are doing what we can to correct it.
+**Map names are now sourced from [BP-DATA's Website](bp-data.net).
+Use a translation plugin on your web browser to view the translated map names.**

+# Blast Protocol Team
+These are the people behind Blast Protocol Translation Project
+- MCE -  Unpacker/Repacker, Base File Contributor, Debugger, NEW Server Patcher
+- Dewritos - Translator, Debugger, Unpacker/Repacker, Git Uploader
+- FormagGino - Special Adviser
+- Zakum - Feedback Provider

+I would also like to thank:
+- ArtFect - Server Legacy Patcher
+- Light - Beta Feedback Provider (Discord)

+# Support this Passion Project
-**Your support means a lot to me.
-If you would like to contribute, a simple donation would help me continue this project**
+**If you would like to contribute, a simple donation would help the project to continue**

-**Thank you for your understanding and patience.**
+**Thank you~**

 ![image](https://github.com/mountaindewritos/BPTranslateFiles/assets/66302821/724d60f2-da6b-4bd5-9836-43e1b14d2c95)
 ![image](https://github.com/mountaindewritos/BPTranslateFiles/assets/66302821/0ce4a14d-f47f-4955-bddf-dea5dca37473)